Home Fiction What The Wind Blew Away [Fiction]

 Samantha turned her head.
 “It makes me sad.”

 He stood still, waited for her to look at him, and then continued.
 “This morning, I remembered what makes me happy and not what makes me unhappy.”
 He scanned around them and turned back to her.
 “Your mother loved this hill, this tree, and I have to care for it no matter how miserable I am.
 And now I’m here again, remembering the echoes of her laughter and the beauty of her smile.”
 He closed his eyes and sang, “In this place, full of empty space.
 Her soft and tender love will always shine for me.”
 The song trailed off as he gazed at the tree’s canopy above them, its leaves moving with the wind.
-He gave his granddaughter’s shoulders a squeeze and walked toward the tractor.
+He squeezed his granddaughter’s shoulders and walked toward the tractor.

-Samantha thought, Grandma will be happy when I tell her he’s singing again.
+Samantha thought Grandma will be happy when I tell her he’s singing again.
 He hadn’t done that since he sang to her mom in the hospital.
 She bent and plucked something from the grass, held it to her lips, and blew.
 The wind caught the stalks before they drifted to the ground.
 And bounced them up to form a line like connected train cars pulling away from them on a current of air.
 Before they were out of sight, she whispered, “I love you, Mom.
 I’ll never forget you.”

 She turned to follow her grandfather.
 Now in the tractor’s seat, left-handed, he twisted the key and pressed the starter button.
 He reached down right-handed to lift the lever to raise the bush hog.
 As she climbed on the fender next to him, a gust of wind caught her scarf, lifting its loose twining to whirl into the sky.
 The umbrella unfurled and pulled from her grip, billowing open to sail high, tumbling and spinning over the hill, dancing along with her headscarf away from them in the same direction as the thistles.
 They watched until they, too, were gone.
 She squinted up at the glaring sun.
 He took his hat off and plunked on her head.
 “Here you go, kid.”